Microshak/MicroNotes/UW/Week8Edge.md

   * Develop statistics and KPIs

 ---

 # Scenario
 ### Robotics Company has mining robots.
 The robots and servers are dropped down into the mine for a year at a time.
 They need real-time teleop  robots and servers, Dashboards of where all of the robots are.
-When the servers are brought back to the surface they need the data (100 TB) transfered to the cloud.
+When the servers are brought back to the surface they need the data (100 TB) transferred to the cloud.
 How do they
 * Do Real-time teleop
 * Dashboard based on the real-time information
 * Transfer the data to the cloud

+---

 ## Problem Space for IoT - Ingestion
  1. Ingestion